rse/huds/README.md

 --------

 HUDS is a small server providing a
-Web service for serving one or more HTML single page applications which act as Head-Up-Displays (HUD) or Overlays in video productions.
+Web service for serving one or more HTML Single-Page Applications (SPA) which act as "Head-Up-Displays (HUD)" or "Overlays" in video production scenarios.
 It is specially intended to be used with [OBS Studio](https://obsproject.com/)'s [CEF](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework)-based [Browser Source](https://obsproject.com/wiki/Sources-Guide#browsersource) and optionally the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) remote control device and its [System:Website](https://help.elgato.com/hc/en-us/articles/360028234471-Elgato-Stream-Deck-System-Actions) function.

-HUDS serves the static files of one or more HUD HTML5 SPAs, which render the HUD display in OBS.
+HUDS serves the static files of one or more HUD HTML5 SPAs, which render the actual HUD display in OBS.
 It also provides a HUDS client API to each HUD HTML5 SPA for establishing a WebSocket connection back to HUDS.
 Over this WebSocket connection HUDS pushes events to each HUD which were received by HUDS either via WebSocket connections or REST endpoints.